Born: 12 June 1886

 The operational stalemate only changed in the region during the autumn of 1918 – seemingly almost out of the blue.
 Over the 18-19 September 1918 a second British attack on Doiran (along with Greek Divisions) went ahead in support of an operation undertaken by French and Serbian forces in the mountains east of Monastir.
 It is unclear whether Walter took part in this initially unsuccessful operation to dislodge Bulgarian forces.
 But the French and Serb soldiers were able to break through the lines and began moving north of Monastir.
 Action from the RAF soon after helped cause a decisive retreat of Bulgarian forces.
 Within days peace negotiations were held, followed quickly by the signing of an armistice that came into effect on the last day of the month.

-Walter di not the sudden outbreak of peace: he became ill during the following couple of weeks.
+Walter did not survive the sudden outbreak of peace: he became ill during the following couple of weeks.
 The 42nd General Hospital, one of several extensive tented hospitals in the region, specialised in diarrheal diseases.
 When Walter was admitted is not apparent from their otherwise detailed diary.
 The unusual entry for 12 October notes ‘a very sudden and severe storm occurred about 6 am today which blew down several store and duty tents and a hospital marquee […] Storm was followed by rain.
 Snow on top of Mount Olympus for the first time…’.
 On the 13 October Walter’s death is recorded and backdated to the previous day.
-He had ‘died at 6 am yesterday of Broncho-pneumonia and Dysentery Shiga’ – he was the second of four patients who did not survive this combination of illness over just two hours that morning – the time it took for the storm to arrive and pass over.
+He had ‘died at 6 am yesterday of Broncho-pneumonia and Dysentery Shiga’ – he was the second of four patients who had succumbed to this combination of illnesses over just two hours that morning – the time it took for the storm to arrive and pass over.

 Walter left his effects to his brother, Joseph – his father had died in 1917.
 Walter was buried at Kirechkoi-Hortakoi Military Cemetery, Greece.